shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Nils Müller, real,- Digital Payment & Technology Services GmbH]

 ^ Good evening from Germany.
-My name is Nils and I am very honored to give the first talk **of** today's meetup.
-As some of you, I am not only quite new to Go, but also to giving talks in front of an audience this big.
-So please bear with me. :bow:
+My name is Nils and I am very honored to give the first talk **of** today's meetup. my talk has the title "Exercism IO - One Platform, Three Perspectives"

 ---